sdegenaar/zenify/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+ZenState draws inspiration from and builds upon the patterns established by:

+- [GetX](https://pub.dev/packages/get) - For its intuitive reactive state management syntax and simplicity
+- [Riverpod](https://riverpod.dev/) - For its robust, testable provider-based architecture

+This library aims to bridge the gap between these approaches and provide a migration path for teams looking to transition from one pattern to another.
+We're grateful to the maintainers of both libraries for their contributions to the Flutter ecosystem.